-Although family members try to choose the best nursing home for their loved one, incidents like this cannot always be predicted.
+Although family members try to choose the best nursing home for their loved ones, incidents like this cannot always be predicted.
 Sometimes, nursing homes may be negligent in performing their duties.
 This negligence may prove costly for the loved one.
 An injury to a loved one may also cause mental trauma to the family members.
 Hence, it is important that the people responsible for injuries be held accountable for negligence and carelessness.

 The family of the loved one can file a claim for compensation.
-The family may put in a claim for medical expenses, pain and suffering and mental trauma.
+The family may put in a claim for medical expenses, pain and suffering, and mental trauma.
 It is advisable for the family to seek advice from a legal professional to be able to obtain the correct guidance in the matter.
 The professional may explain the various processes involved in the claim and help the family understand the various possible outcomes.
 The professional may also help in negotiating the correct compensation from the liable parties.